 How Covid-19 is Accelerating Digital Insurance

 However, insurance companies are already designed to deal with dynamic changes as this, because risk analysis and crisis planning exist at their foundations.
-Hence, for the past five years, many insurance companies, like other business sectors, have been modernizing their systems to respond to the changing needs of their customers.
+Hence, for the past five years, many insurance companies, like other business sectors, have been modernizing their systems to respond to their customers’ changing needs.
 From video onboarding, virtual claims processing, to no-touch automated underwriting, and electronic applications, many insurance firms were already on that path long before the COVID-19 era.

 What is Digital Insurance?